ultiblox/UltiBloxExamples/README.md

-# UltiBlox
+# UltiBlox Examples

-**UltiBlox** is an open-source, modular platform designed to simplify Arduino-based project development.
+**UltiBlox** is an open-source, modular ecosystem designed to simplify Arduino-based project development.
 By combining flexible hardware and software modules, UltiBlox enables quick prototyping and modular project builds.
 For more information, visit **[ultiblox.org](http://ultiblox.org)**.

 ## Project Goals